Spoils for a champion: Patriots open season hosting Chiefs

 The Falcons visit Chicago in their first game.

 The rest of the opening weekend will feature what seems like a yearly occurrence, with Dallas hosting the New York Giants on Sunday night.
-They finished first and second in the NFC East in 2016.
+They finished 1-2 in the NFC East in 2016.

 On Monday night, New Orleans is at Minnesota, followed by the Chargers, in their first game representing Los Angeles since 1960, at Denver.